 Most glute exercises require you to hinge at the hip, so the hip flexors relax as the glutes contract, and contract as the glutes release.

-When the glutes are tight, the hip flexors may take a greater proportion of the load.
+If your glutes are tight, your hip flexors may take a greater proportion of the load.
 This may lead to strain or injury.
 Doing hip flexor stretches can help to loosen your hips so your glutes can properly activate.

 A balanced workout program will lead to strong glutes